Amica Mutual Renters Insurance Review of 2025

 According to PropertyNest research, the average cost of Amica renters insurance is $16.35 per month or $196.2 per year.

-Of course, you should take into consideration that choosing high policy limits or adding endorsement coverage will increase your costs and may put your premium above the national average.
+Of course, you should consider that choosing high policy limits or adding endorsement coverage will increase your costs and may put your premium above the national average.

-The same is true of deductibles: choosing a low deductible will increase your premium, and choosing a high one will reduce it.
+The same is true of deductibles: choosing a low deductible will increase your premium, and selecting a high one will reduce it.

 Claims

-Amica has created a system that makes it easy to file a claim, with options to do so online by using live chat or their online claims form, or by phone using their toll free number.
+Amica has created a system that makes it easy to file a claim, with options to do so online by using live chat, their online claims form, or by phone using their toll-free number.

 You should make sure to have information about your claim available before you file, including: